View Mary Melvin's Obituary on heralddemocrat.com and share memories

 |

-Celebration of life services will be 6:30 p.m.
-Monday, June 3 at Fisher Funeral Home Chapel in Denison.
-Minister Doug Grissom will officiate.
+Mrs. Melvin entered into this world April 9, 1944 in Blue Ridge, Texas the daughter of J. B. and Ruthie (Atteberry) Spencer.
+She married the love of her life, Richard David Melvin.
+Mary Ann retired from Johnson & Johnson.
+She loved spending time with her family, going to the lake, taking vacations, watching the Dallas Cowboys, the Texas Rangers and was an avid bowler.
+She loved the Lord and was a member of the Twin Cities Baptist Church.
+Mary Ann was a loving mother, grandmother, great grandmother and sister.
+She will be greatly missed by all who knew and loved her.

-She is survived by sons, Raymond Dawson of Arlington, Royce Dawson of Denison, Carl Dawson of Denison, and Chris Dawson of Bells; brother, Jerry Spencer of Whitewright; nine grandchildren; and six great-grandchildren.
+Mrs. Melvin leaves behind her beloved family, sons, Raymond Dawson and wife, Melinda of Arlington, TX; Royce Dawson and wife, Lorie of Denison, TX; Carl Dawson and wife, Angela of Denison, TX; Chris Dawson of Bells, TX; ten grandchildren, nine great grandchildren and brother, Jerry Spencer of Whitewright, TX; adopted daughter-in-law, Jacqueline Davis of Denison, TX.
+She was preceded in death by her parents, and husband, Richard Melvin.

+Celebration of Life Service will be held at 6:30 p.m.
+Monday, June 3, 2019 at Fisher Funeral Chapel with Minister Doug Grissom officiating.